-- can show recent (within the last five years) and regular activity of being engaged professionally as a practitioner in their field; and
+- have recent and regular activity of being engaged professionally as a practitioner in their field in the last five years.

-- can show a substantial track record in more than one country (if applying under the Exceptional Talent criteria) or developing track record in at least one country (if applying under the Exceptional Promise criteria), one of which can be their country of residence.
+- have a substantial track record in more than one country (if applying under Exceptional Talent criteria) or a developing track record in one or more countries (if applying under Exceptional Promise criteria).

 In order to demonstrate that they have met the mandatory criteria, applicants must provide evidence covering at least two of the below points:

-- evidence of one or more orders placed by UK or international luxury retailers and boutiques; or
+- Proof that one or more orders has been placed by UK or international luxury retailers and boutiques.

-- evidence of recognition by leading industry players (within the last five years) – for example internationally renowned fashion designers, fashion media, retailers, brands, Graduate Fashion Week – of an exceptional graduating collection.
+- Recognition by leading industry players such as internationally renowned fashion designers, or media or Graduate Fashion Week – of an exceptional graduating collection.

-In many of the other fields, the Designated Competent Body specifies that graduates are often not applicable for an endorsement under exceptional promise.
+In many of the other fields, the relevant Endorsing Body specifies that graduates are often not eligible for an endorsement under Exceptional Promise.

-But if university students and graduates can apply, how can they meet the requirement of being ‘professionally engaged’ when Tier 4 (General) students are not allowed to undertake ‘business activities’ or be self-employed?
-Thankfully, the Arts Council have confirmed that:
+But if university students and graduates can apply, how can they meet the requirement of being ‘professionally engaged’ when international students are not allowed to undertake ‘business activities’ or be self-employed?

 …by professionally engaged we and the British Fashion Council mean that for Talent; proof of international distribution and sales (within the last five years) through internationally renowned retailers and boutiques, or through applicant’s own physical retail outlets or their ecommerce platform.